Are you looking for bar marketing ideas to grow your bar, pub, wine bar, sports bar, or cocktail lounge business?

 5. Use a POS (Point of Sale System) for Your Bar

 POS software usually has many restaurant marketing features that also work for bars to help with email marketing, customer loyalty programs, and more.
-Check out our review of restaurant POS systems, most of which also would be a good fit for bars.
+Check out our review of bar POS systems, most of which also would be a good fit for bars.

 6. Use Email Marketing to Increase Your Customer Base